Rival Sons: Great Western Valkyrie and Hollow Bones (2014–2017)

-Signing to Atlantic Records and Feral Roots (2018–2019)
+Signing to Atlantic Records and Feral Roots (2018–2021)

 On February 27, 2018, it was officially announced that Rival Sons had signed on with Low Country Sound an imprint of Elektra run by Dave Cobb.

 Rival Sons released their sixth studio album Feral Roots on January 25, 2019, to critical acclaim.
 The album received nominations for two awards at the 2020 Grammy Awards, one for Best Rock Album and the other for Best Rock Performance for the song "Too Bad."
 It also won the 2019 Metal Storm Award for Best Hard Rock Album.

 On May 9, 2019, the band appeared on the Late Late Show with James Corden, performing "Too Bad".
 In Fall 2019, the band capitalized on the success of Feral Roots and embarked on a Co-Headline tour with Stone Temple Pilots across North America.
 On October 11, 2019, Rival Sons performed a stripped-down version of "Do Your Worst" at the Grammy Museum in Los Angeles.

-A new album, Darkfighter, will be released on June 2, 2023 on CD, streaming and on vinyl.
-In January they also announced the release of a second album coming out in 2023 called Lightbringer.
+Pressure & Time 10-Year Anniversary Tour (2021-2022)

+In honor of their 2011 album, Pressure & Time, the Rival Sons went on tour beginning in 2021 as a 10-year anniversary of the album.
+On some shows, the album was played in its entirety.
+At this time, Nobody Wants to Die, on their later 2023 album, was debuted.

+Darkfighter and Lightbringer (2023)

+On October 14, 2022, the band released a single titled "Nobody Wants to Die"; a music video was also released.
+Three more singles were released, in 2023, Rapture, Bird in the Hand, and Guillotine.
+On May 23, 2023, it was announced that Todd Ögren was leaving the band for personal reasons.
+The band's seventh album, Darkfighter, was released on June 2, 2023, on CD, streaming and on vinyl.
+Only two months later, a single for the second album, Lightbringer was released, Sweet Life.
+Mercy was also released soon after.
+On October 20, 2023, Lightbringer was released, as six-track album with their longest track to date, Darkfighter.
+According to Jay Buchanan, the band spent the most time on these two albums compared to previous releases, and many tracks such as Darkside are very personal to the band members.

+The Darkfighter tour began in America, but moved to Europe in October.
+Due to Ögren's departure as well as difficult vocals for Jay Buchanan in songs such as Mirrors or Darkfighter, some tracks were performed live in an alternate manner, such as using transpositions or substitute instruments.
+In the early stages of the Darkfighter tour, Buchanan used a horizontal strummer for songs such as Guillotine or Horses Breath.